squinkylabs/SquinkyVCV/docs/sfz-player.md

 The SFZ specification is huge, and really designed for implementing a super high end sampled instrument.
 For a variety of reasons, this player does not implement the full SFZ specification, but only a subset of it.

-The result for the user is that any given SFZ instrument may play perfectly, or may play poorly or not at all.
-So it’s going to be a matter of trial and error.
+The result for the user is that any given SFZ instrument may play perfectly, poorly or not at all.
+So, it’s going to be a matter of trial and error.
 Often the instrument will play just fine.
 Sometimes not.
 Unless you are in incurable tinkerer, there isn’t much you can do if an instrument doesn’t play correctly in our player.
 Time to move on and try an alternative.

 ## RAM usage

 Like most VCV samplers, this module loads all of the sample data into RAM.
 But It is not uncommon for an SFZ file to have a gigabyte or more of sample data.
 When we load up the sample data, we convert it to mono, and convert it to 32-bit floating point format.
 Since many SFZ use 24 bit data and are stereo, this means that the amount or memory used is roughly in the ballpark of the total size of all the samples.
-So use your operating system to find out how big all that data is.
+So, use your operating system to find out how big all that data is.
 If you try to load a patch whose data is larger than the total amount or RAM in your computer, something bad will happen.
-VCV might become very slow and laggy, audio might drop out.
+VCV might become very slow and laggy, and audio might drop out.
 It may even make VCV unresponsive.
 If that happens, force quit.

 ## Links